Pressedj/Banki_Warriors/README.md

 ## Learning:
-Focused on managing scope, we realize that while there are a lot of features we would like to add we need to make sure we manage our time properly in order to finish the main project within a reasonable amount of time.
+Focused on managing scope, we realize that while there are a lot of features we would like to add, we aim to manage our time properly and finish the main project within a reasonable amount of time.

 ## Things to pay attention to
-Remember to review and update media queries, making sure everyone can see your content, if not the app will only render correctly when users have a screen size similar to the test enviroment.
+- Remember to review and update media queries, making sure everyone can see your content
+-Without media queries app will only render correctly when users have a screen size similar to the test environment.

 ## Contributors:
 <table bordercolor="#66b2b2">